mathworks/OpenTelemetry-MATLAB/README.md

 ### Status
 - Tracing and metrics are fully supported.
 Logs will be in the future.
 - Supported and tested on Windows&reg;, Linux&reg;, and macOS.
-- Attributes in asynchronous metric instruments are currently ignored because of an issue in the opentelemetry-cpp layer.

 ### MathWorks Products (https://www.mathworks.com)